ljfed/Better-YouTube-Scrolling/README.md

 #### Current Features
 * Keeps youtube video at the top of the screen so you can still see it as you scroll down the page
 * Stops the space key from scrolling down the page.
-Instead it will always play/pause unless 1)the cursor is in the youtube search bar 2)the cursor is hovering over the write comment field.
+Instead it will always play/pause unless the cursor is in the youtube search bar or a comment field.
 * Works on all screen sizes
 * Works with playlist pannel
 * Works with theater mode (requires a page refresh)